 Welcome to Nizhoni Ranch Gallery!

-This extremely rare serape blanket was woven with 3 ply Saxony.
+This extremely rare serape blanket was woven with Saxony.
 And even more remarkable it comes with a Spiderwoman hole in its center.

 This JB Moore Crystal weaving was created using plate VIII.
 Hand spun, hand carded Native wool, with aniline dye and indigo.